The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Conclusion

 These results highlight the impact of the relationship between participants on co-presence.
-Previous studies on so-presence usually vary technological elements without precising the relationship between participants, especially about the common ground shared.
+Previous studies on co-presence usually vary technological elements without specifying the relationship between participants, especially regarding the common ground shared.
 Therefore, we suggest that researchers consider using the Common Ground Evaluation Grid presented in this study to assess the level of common ground between participants in future studies.